Aquariuaa/FS-LAD/README.md

 LibFewShot: [Code](https://github.com/rl-vig/libfewshot)

 ## Acknowledgements
-We acknowledge the work done by the LogOnline approach, and our code is implementation based on the [LogOnline](https://github.com/xUhEngwAng/LogOnline) .
+We acknowledge the work done by the LibFewShot, and our code is implementation based on the [LibFewShot](https://github.com/rl-vig/libfewshot) .